 The Youmanity Photography Award has announced that Sujan Sarkar has won the 2018 competition with his reportage on Mukul Roy.
 A labourer from West Bengal, India, Mr Roy had...

 On the occassion of Black History Month, Youmanity reports on the Quilombo do Remanso - a close community deep in the forest of the Chapada Diamantina National Park, Brazil.

 Quilombos are highly-nit communities established in many parts of the world.
-They were set up by former slaves to welcome other runaway slaves, to fight colonial rule.
-Many were sought out and people massacred in a bid to set ‘an example’.
+They were set up by former slaves to welcome runaway slaves, to fight colonial rule.
+Many were sought out and massacred by white farmers/miners in a bid to set ‘an example’ to other slaves.